 As a college whose mission is to provide excellence in design education emerging from practice and accessible to diverse communities, the goal of the BAC Honors Program is to recruit and retain students who will be leaders in the BAC community and beyond.

-Applicants to any of the BAC's program who have a 3.5 GPA or higher or whose special merits reflect the BAC's institutional mission as identified in their admissions materials may be eligible.
-Candidates for the program are invited by the Director of Admissions to join and as part of the program, students attend Honors Program Symposia during their first semester and meet with the head of the program each semester.
+Students who are members of the Honors Program at the time of their graduation will be conferred the status of 'Presidential Scholar' on their BAC transcript.
+Applicants to any of the BAC's program who have a 3.5 GPA or higher or whose special merits reflect the BAC's institutional missions of both striving for social equity via design and diversifying the design fields may be eligible.
+Candidates for the program are invited by the Director of Liberal Studies to join and as part of the program, students attend Honors Program Symposia during their first semester and meet with the head of the program each semester.

 Honors students must take one Honors Theory & Practice Seminar to fulfill an elective in their curriculum and maintain a 3.5 GPA to stay in the program.
-Honors students furthermore are eligible to serve in leadership roles at the BAC such as teaching assistantships, publications, representing the BAC at official events and other opportunities.
+Honors students furthermore are eligible to serve in leadership roles at the BAC such as teaching assistantships student ambassadorships, publications, representing the BAC at official events and other opportunities.